 Scholarships for allies

 Have you been and continue to be a supportive ally to an individual or group of individuals?
-Standing up for or standing with another person can serve to empower and strengthen them in their fight for their rights.
-If you’re a scholarship seeker, being an ally can also potentially serve to increase scholarship opportunities to apply to.
+Standing up with others can serve to empower and strengthen them in their fight for their rights.
+If you’re a scholarship seeker, being an ally can also potentially serve to increase your scholarship opportunities.
 The following are examples of awards that are open to LGBTQ+ students as well as their allies.

 Related: Scholarship FAQ: Expert Advice to Start Your Search